-Of all the issues that students, parents, teachers, and schools encounter, few are so difficult to manage as sexuality.
-We persist in believing that the body does not belong in the classroom except as an object of study or improvement.
-Body betterment has long been acceptable, as with early-twentieth-century initiatives to monitor student health and introduce sex education, and more recent efforts to feed hungry bodies attending inner city schools.2 It is when the body takes on a life of its own in order to pleasure itself that we become agitated.
-Inappropriate body behaviour with a sexual edge intimidates us, so much so that accounts tend to be oblique or nonexistent.
-Their scarcity makes particularly valuable a set of records that survive from British Columbia in the late-nineteenth century.
-The intervening century may have changed contexts, but the elements of ambivalence and difficulties of resolution are hauntingly familiar.3
+Of all the issues that students, parents, teachers, and schools encounter, few are as difficult to manage as is sexuality.
+We have long believed that the body does not belong in the classroom except as an object of study or improvement.
+Body betterment has been considered acceptable, as shown in early twentieth-century initiatives to monitor student health and introduce sex education, and in more recent efforts to feed hungry bodies attending inner city schools.1 It is when the body takes on a life of its own in order to pleasure itself that we become agitated.
+Body behaviour and body talk with a sexual, and possibly also a racial, edge intimidates us, so much so that accounts tend to be oblique or non-existent.
+Their scarcity makes particularly valuable a set of records that survive from British Columbia schools in the late nineteenth century.